October 23, 2022

 • Decreased libido can directly result from lower levels of estrogen and testosterone.
 Still, it could be the side effects of medication and even psychological feelings surrounding menopause.

-• Medication can cause gut dysbiosis, affect sex functions and cause ‘menopausal symptoms.’
+• Medication can cause gut dysbiosis, affect sex functions, and cause ‘menopausal symptoms.’

 Hot flashes, night sweats, and sweating all have to do with how estrogen levels affect the hypothalamus, which regulates temperature control.
 You cannot change this, but you are in control of making some positive changes with a menopause-support diet and lifestyle.